abdorrahmani/CryptoLens/README.md

 - Encryption keys are stored in the `keys` directory in the project root
 - RSA keys are stored as PEM files
 - AES keys are stored as binary files
+- HMAC keys are stored as binary files
 - The `keys` directory is automatically created on first run
 - Keys are securely stored with appropriate file permissions